standardebooks/manual/10-art-and-images.rst

 -	**I found a great painting, and Wikipedia says it’s public domain, but I can’t find a reproduction in a book.
 Can I use it?**

-	No. You must find a reproduction of your selected painting in a book published in 1924 or earlier.
+	No. You must find a reproduction of your selected painting in a book published in PD_YEAR or earlier.

 -	**I found a great painting, and it’s really old, and the author died a long time ago, but I can’t find a reproduction in a book.
 Can I use it?**

-	No. You must find a reproduction of your selected painting in a book published in 1924 or earlier.
+	No. You must find a reproduction of your selected painting in a book published in PD_YEAR or earlier.

--	**I’ve found a reproduction in a book, but the book is from 1925.
+-	**I’ve found a reproduction in a book, but the book was published after PD_YEAR.
 Is that OK?**

-	No. You must find a reproduction of your selected painting in a book published in 1924 or earlier.
+	No. You must find a reproduction of your selected painting in a book published in PD_YEAR or earlier.

--	**I’ve found scan on a random museum site.
+-	**I’ve found scan on a museum site.
 Is that OK?**

-	No. You must find a reproduction of your selected painting in a book published in 1924 or earlier.
+	No. You must find a reproduction of your selected painting in a book published in PD_YEAR or earlier.

 -	**But...**

-	No. You must find a reproduction of your selected painting in a book published in 1924 or earlier.
+	No. You must find a reproduction of your selected painting in a book published in PD_YEAR or earlier.

 The titlepage image